INFORMSJoC/2023.0236/README.md

 Run the "cyc_ext_mc_plot.jl" file.

 #### UB in Table 2 and Table 4
-*Note that the code runs all 72 instances by default.
-If you would like to run only the first instance, then in line 54 of "tests.jl" set `args[2] = 1`.*
+*Note that the code runs the 12 instances in the [data](data) folder by default.
+If you would like to run only the first instance, then in line 54 of "tests.jl" set `args[2] = 1`.
+If you would like to run all 72 instances in the paper, please download the additional instances from the PGLib instances repo version v20.07.*

 To obtain the values in the "UB" column of Table 2 and Table 4, we obtain the minimum of the following 4 values:
 - Non-convex ACOTS model (1) with the Knitro solver: In "params.jl", set `params["ots_exact_pm"] = true` and `params["minlp_solver"] = "knitro"`, then run the "test.jl" file.